-Mikulas sometimes appears in the flesh to groups of children.
-Mikulas may wear the more traditional bishop's clothing and be accompanied by helpers representing good and mischief (or sometimes only mischief), but Mikulas serves a similar purpose as the Western Santa Claus in that he keeps track of the good and bad deeds of children all over the world.
+On December 6, children receive small presents like candy or small toys from Mikulás in shoes that have been placed on the windowsill.
+As a reminder to be good, some will receive switches or branches from trees in their shoes alongside the other small gifts.
+Mikulas sometimes appears in the flesh to groups of children, and he may be wearing the more traditional bishop's clothing, or be accompanied by helpers representing good and mischief, but ultimately he serves a similar purpose as the Western Santa Claus in that he keeps track of the good and bad deeds of children all over the world.

 If you're looking for Christmas gifts from Hungary, consider wine or spirits, dolls dressed in Hungarian folk costumes, embroidered linens, or even paprika, the Hungarian national spice.
 Besides the Christmas market, the Great Market Hall is an excellent source for gifts for friends and family.